powercap/raplcap/msr/README.md

 # RAPLCap - msr

-This implementation of the `raplcap` interface reads directly from Intel Model Specific Registers on Linux platforms.
+This implementation of the `raplcap` interface reads directly from Model-Specific Registers on Linux platforms.

 ## Prerequisites